 How long will the home inspection take?

-You need to decide if it is worth a little extra to hire someone that will give your San Diego home inspection the time you know it deserves.
+You need to decide if it is worth more to hire someone that will give your San Diego home inspection the time you know it deserves.

 The main complaint I get from real estate agents is that I take “too long” to do the home inspection.
-Their time is valuable and it is difficult for them to spend half a day or more just hanging out at a property.
+Their time is valuable and it is difficult for them to spend most of a day just hanging out at a property.
 I can understand their concern, but this is clearly an area where their interest and yours will be opposed – so be assertive and let your realtor know who you want as your home inspector.

 What kind of report will I receive?